Stagwell leans into media integration as it maintains double-digit growth

 Stagwell is further integrating media into its creative agencies as the new holding company kid on the block looks to sustain growth over legacy industry peers.

-On its Q2 earnings call on Thursday, Stagwell leadership spoke about a growth in integrated client opportunities across the network, specifically in accessing media and digital services through its creative agencies.
+On its second quarter 2022 earnings call on Thursday, Stagwell leadership spoke about a growth in integrated client opportunities across the network, specifically in accessing media and digital services through its creative agencies.

-As a result, CFO Frank Lanuto disclosed that the holding company, created one year ago by the combination of Stagwell Marketing Group Holdings and MDC Partners, has reorganized its reporting segments “to more closely bring together media and creative.”
+As a result, CFO Frank Lanuto disclosed that the holding company – formally created one year ago by the combination of Stagwell Marketing Group Holdings and MDC Partners – has reorganized its reporting segments “to more closely bring together media and creative.”

 Stagwell will shift creative agencies Crispin Porter + Bogusky, Forsman & Bodenfors, Observatory and Vitro under the Stagwell Media Network.
 Observatory CEO Jae Goodman stepped down from his role shortly before the change.